 |5.
 Triangle at Lake Hennessey||4 miles||600 ft||940 ft||3.4%|

 |6.
 Oakville Grade||1 mile||674 ft||908 ft||9%||23.4%|

 |7.
 Trinity Road to the County Line||2 miles||855 ft||1,402 ft||9.3%|

 |8.
 Mt.
 Veeder (north to south)||4.1 miles||900 ft||1,380 ft||3.5%|

 |9.
 Partrick Road||4 miles||1,300 ft||1,450 ft||6.1%|

 Napa9 will have a lead SAG and a follow SAG.
 Mostly, you are on own your own until you meet up at our support stops with water and nutrition.
 We ask that you study the maps, upload the course to your cycling computer, and make sure you are confident about knowing where you are going. that said, there are not too many turns and it's hard to get lost in this small valley that is only 5 miles wide and 26 miles long.

-5:30 am: Arrival and check in.
-Please meet at Courthouse parking lot, 3rd and Coombs.
-(Look for blue Ford truck).
+5:30 am: Arrival and check in at Napa River Velo, 680 Main Street.
+Park at the Courthouse parking lot, 3rd and Coombs.

 Have a question or comment?
 Interested in becoming a sponsor?
 Give us a shout.